Bear Creek Redwoods Open Space Preserve

-The Bear Creek Redwoods Open Space Preserve is a public open space preserve in the Santa Cruz Mountains.
+The Bear Creek Redwoods Open Space Preserve is a public open space preserve in Santa Clara County, California, United States, in the Santa Cruz Mountains.
 The preserve is located along both sides of Bear Creek Road, west of State Route 17 and Lexington Reservoir, and mostly north and east of the Skyline Boulevard and Summit Road sections of State Route 35.
 It surrounds the Presentation Center, a conference and retreat facility run by the Sisters of Presentation.